My Epic 12-Day Dolomites Road Trip Itinerary

 What type of car should you use for your road trip?

-For a Dolomites road trip, it’s best to use a car that handles well on mountainous and winding roads.
+For a Dolomites road trip, I recommend using a car that handles well on mountainous and winding roads.
 A compact SUV or a mid-size car with good fuel efficiency and reliable performance on steep inclines and sharp turns is ideal.
 During the winter months, ensure that your vehicle is equipped with winter tires or snow chains, as roads can be icy and snowy.

 Embark on an unforgettable journey through Dolomites with this road trip